Freshly roasted Delicious Ethically sourced Brighter coffee for you to brew.

 Brazil.
 The king of the coffee castle.
 Brazil has the largest coffee production of any country, and to be honest, it’s not even close.

 Brazil coffee alone accounts for 30% of all coffee produced globally.
 Considering the first coffee crop arrived in Brazil in the 18th century, by the 1840’s, it had become the number 1 producer of coffee.

-The huge global demand for coffee is ever-increasing, and farmable coffee land is highly valued around equatorial coffee-producing nations.
-Brazil sits very close to the equator and has favourable conditions for growing coffee, including elevated mountain regions, distinct hot and cold climate cycles, and perfect rainfall conditions.
-A drop in production in Brazil has global consequences on the coffee supply chain.
-We consider Brazil to be the most important coffee-producing nation for this reason.
+The huge global demand for coffee is ever increasing, and farmable coffee land is highly valued around equatorial coffee producing nations.
+Brazil sits very close to the equator, and has favourable conditions for growing coffee, including elevated mountain regions, distinct hot and cold climate cycles, and perfect rainfall conditions.
+A drop in production in Brazil has global consequences in the coffee supply chain.
+We consider Brazil to be the most important coffee producing nation for this reason.